How to start SSDI application in Alabama?

 What You’ll Need Before Applying

-Having this information ready helps avoid delays in processing.
+Having this information ready helps avoid delays in processing and ensures that your application is complete.

 SSDI Application Steps in Alabama